Responsive website

 SOLUTION

-The solution is reconstructing the entire City Cycles’ website to facilitate seamless online bike rentals for customers.
+The solution is reconstructing the entire City Cycles’ website and prioritize a "Click Here," button to facilitate seamless online bike rentals for customers.
 In theory this approach is anticipated, to recover up to 80% of customers who may otherwise abandon the site.

 • Interview Questionaries